skygordon/PascalVOC-Training-Retinanet/README.md

 # PascalVOC-Training-Retinanet
-Using PascalVOC 2007 Images to Train Retinanet
+## Using PascalVOC 2007 Images to Train Retinanet

 This was my first time training a machine learning model and my first time doing any object detection, so if you too are a beginner, I hope this notebook helps you.
 I tried to supply explanations and details about the diffeent keras functions being used, and tried to keep the training job as standard as possible for clarity.

+I created this jupyter notebook with the goal of training the Retinanet model, by fizyr, which shows great promise in object detection.
+I used PascalVOC because it was a standard and already annotated dataset, that was in a easy format to use for this training.

 I ran this Jupyter Notebook in an AWS EC2 instance.
 The instance type was a p2.xlarge (which I believe costs around $0.90/hour to run) and I used a Deep Learning AMI Ubuntu.